RoflMyPancakes/roflmypancakes.com/blog/website-creation.md

 # **Forestry**

-Netlify handles taking changes and deploying them as soon as possible based on what it sees in source control (e.g.: Github).

 [Forestry ](https://forestry.io/pricing/ "Forestry")provides a CMS (content management system) on top of that source control.
-It's all based around templates and you can define the inputs through Forestry.

-Forestry saves the config and the posts/pages you create, and images you upload, to the repository as commits.
+Forestry saves its own config and the posts/pages you create, and images you upload, to the repository as commits.

 For example, this is how to create blog pages: